 What is the best RSS reader?

 RSS is one of the foundational technologies of the internet; it's kind of like email in that way.
 But also like email, newer advances in technology haven't reduced its importance.
 RSS remains the best way to make sure you see everything your favorite sites publish.
-Just look at how the Twitter/X debacle has played out over the past year.
+Just look at how the Twitter/X debacle has played out over the past two years.
 Even if social media is now more popular for the general public, for writers, researchers, and anyone who wants to keep on top of things, RSS will always be a better option.

 All three apps on this list are free, so I'd recommend setting up a few feeds in each one to figure out which one works best for you.
 And as much as this is an article about RSS feed readers, give Feedly's, Newsblur's, and Inoreader's features that are built on top of RSS a try.
 While a reverse chronological feed is amazing, the AI, machine learning, and filtering tools can help you tame a long list of different sources into something more manageable.